alsoltani/wordy-rappinghood/docs/markdown/02_encode.md

 data in chunks through a generator to control memory usage, and make use of DuckDB's optimizations to preserve row-to-row overhead, such as reading from JSON objects.

-To create the vector table, the SQL initial migration looks something like this:
+To create the vector table, you'll only need the following lines:

 ```
 CREATE TABLE IF NOT EXISTS embeddings (